Debra Winger: Acting

-Winger was to play Peggy Sue in the film Peggy Sue Got Married but was forced to back out just before production began after injuring her back in a bicycle accident.
+Winger was to play Peggy Sue in the film Peggy Sue Got Married, but was forced to back out just before production began after injuring her back in a bicycle accident.
 The role went to Kathleen Turner.
 The injury affected Winger's ability to work for several months.
 She was cast in A League of Their Own but dropped out and was replaced by Geena Davis.
 It was later reported that Winger dropped out of the film because she refused to work with Madonna, whom Winger did not consider a serious actress.
-Other starring roles during this period included Legal Eagles, Made in Heaven, Everybody Wins, The Sheltering Sky, Leap of Faith, Black Widow, Betrayed, Wilder Napalm, and A Dangerous Woman.
+Other starring roles during this period included Legal Eagles (1986), Black Widow (1987), Made in Heaven (1987), Betrayed (1988), Everybody Wins (1990), The Sheltering Sky (1990), Leap of Faith (1992), Wilder Napalm (1993), and A Dangerous Woman (1993).

 In 1995, Winger decided to take a hiatus from acting.
 In 2002, she said, "I wanted out for years.
 I got sick of hearing myself say I wanted to quit.
 It's like opening an interview with 'I hate interviews!'
 Well, get out!
 I stopped reading scripts and stopped caring.
 People said, 'We miss you so much.'
 But in the last six years, tell me a film that I should have been in.
 The few I can think of the actress was so perfect".
-After making Forget Paris in 1995, she was absent from the screen for six years before returning in 2001 with Big Bad Love, written and directed by her husband, Arliss Howard.
+After making Forget Paris in 1995, Winger was absent from the screen for six years before returning in 2001 with Big Bad Love, written and directed by her husband, Arliss Howard.
 The film was also Winger's debut as a producer.

 During her film hiatus, Winger had the female lead in the American Repertory Theater's stage production of Anton Chekhov's play Ivanov from November 1999 to January 2000.

 Rosanna Arquette made a critically acclaimed documentary film, Searching for Debra Winger, that was released in 2002 after Winger returned to film acting.
-Winger subsequently starred in the films Radio, Eulogy, and Sometimes in April, and received positive reviews for portraying Anne Hathaway's estranged mother in Rachel Getting Married.
+She subsequently starred in the films Radio (2003), Eulogy (2004), and Sometimes in April (2005), and received positive reviews for portraying Anne Hathaway's estranged mother in Rachel Getting Married.